noureh10/noureh10.github.io/content/posts/ps2_emulator/PS2Emulator.md

 ###### Sources <a name="src"></a>

-PCSX2 Wikipedia page on <a href="https://en.wikipedia.org/wiki/PCSX2#Hardware_requirements" target="_blank">hardware requirements</a>, consulted the 8th Arpil 2022.
+PCSX2 Wikipedia page on <a href="https://en.wikipedia.org/wiki/PCSX2#Hardware_requirements" target="_blank">hardware requirements</a>, consulted the 8th April 2022.